 If laying a patio keep the slab close to your body and bend your knees.

-It is sometimes better to bend one knee rather two, as your supporting leg gives you a position of strength.
+It is sometimes better to position yourself with one knee bent, as your supporting leg gives you a position of strength.

 Plan ahead